starti-tecnologia/mini-fwk/README.md

 ### Helper functions

-Thare are some global functions that come with the framework.
+There are some global functions that come with the framework.
 Examples:

 ```php